 Kids can learn how to sew surprisingly young, and this review of options for the best sewing machine for kids shows just how easy it is to get started!
-You can also refer to my list of the best sewing machine for beginners or scroll down for kid-specific and other beginner options.Disclosure: this post contains affiliate links.
+You can also refer to my list of the best sewing machine for beginners, find all my reviews of the best sewing machine, or scroll down for kid-specific and other beginner options.Disclosure: this post contains affiliate links.

 When I was a tween, I found a really cute jumper in the store that I really wanted as a skirt.
 FYI it was hot pink.
 Yep, there was a time that even I wore pink!